EVroadtripAI/streamlit-analytics2/.github/README.md

 **Enhanced tracking & visualization for your Streamlit apps.**

-Streamlit Analytics2 is maintained, powerful tool for tracking user interactions and gathering insights from your Streamlit applications.
+Streamlit Analytics2 is a maintained, powerful tool for tracking user interactions and gathering insights from your Streamlit applications.
 With just a few lines of code, you can start monitoring user behavior and making data-driven decisions to improve your app.

 > [!Note]
 > This fork is confirmed to fix the deprecation ```st.experimental_get_query_params``` alerts.
 [Context](https://docs.streamlit.io/library/api-reference/utilities/st.experimental_get_query_params)